 Joy Gregory is an artist and educator based in London.

-She is presently a trustee of the Kraszna Krausz Foundation, UK, Honarary Research Associate in Fine Art at the Slade School of Fine Art, University College London, and Associate Lecturer Fine Art Photography at UAL: Camberwell College of Arts.
-She has developed a practice concerned with social and political issues in particular, reference to history and cultural differences in contemporary society.
+Joy Gregoryis a graduate of Manchester Polytechnic and the Royal College of Art.
+She has developed a practice which is concerned with social and political issues with particular reference to history and cultural differences in contemporary society.